-C. Clustering Algorithm for Endsystems
+4.3 Clustering Algorithm for Endsystems

 We can further reduce the complexity of the endsystems assignment by clustering endsystems into groups, and assign complete groups of endsystems to provider nodes.
 We will refer to a cluster of endsystems as a region.
 All endsystems in the same region will be assigned the same provider node.
 Thus, instead of solving the optimization problem for all endsystems, we solve the topology problem by assigning regions to provider nodes.
 Our clustering algorithm exploits the geographical location of endsystems in the sense that endsystems that are geographically close are likely to be assigned to the same region.
-We assume that each endsystem ES_i has Cartesian coordinates (r_i, s_i) , derived, for example, from the longitude and latitude information of an endsystem.
-The clustering algorithm also accounts for the traffic load of endsystems.
-Endsystems with a high traffic load are given more consideration when clusters are formed.
+We assume that each endsystem $ES_i$ has Cartesian coordinates $(r_i, s_i)$ , derived, for example, from the longitude and latitude information of the endsystem.
+The clustering algorithm also accounts for the bandwidth reserved for the endsystems.
+Endsystems with a large amount of reserved bandwidth are given more consideration when clusters are formed.